The-1807/modoroco/rundown.md

-Recommended stack for Modoroco

-Build Modoroco in Python as a modular monorepo containing a reusable core package and one deployable microservice.
+Modoroco in Python as a modular monorepo containing a reusable core package and one deployable microservice.

 Core stack

-Area	Choice

 Language	Python 3.13
 Dependency management	uv with pyproject.toml and committed uv.lock